-The spray delay is the amount of time, in seconds, between the computer powering the 4-way valve from bar circulate to spray and powering the spray bar valves open.
-Physical delays within the mechanical controls of these valves may have significantly changed and should be addressed before making significant deviations from 0.20 seconds.
+This screen allows the setting of the Spray Delay On and Off times.
+The Spray Delay On is the amount of time, in seconds, after the Master Spray switch is turned on that the spray bar valves will be turned on.
+The Spray Delay Off is the amount of time, in seconds, after the Master Spray switch is turned off that the spray bar valves will be turned off.
+These delays allow time for the 4-way valve to turn before open and closing the spray bar.
+Physical delays within the mechanical controls of these valves may have significantly changed and should be addresed before making significant deviations from 0.20 seconds.